plottingCreeper/FFXIV-scripts-and-macros/SND/MarketBotty/README.md

 ## Arrays

 ### `'`
-If your characters or retainers have a `'` in their name, it needs to be escaped with `\`. `R'etainer` needs to be entered into the array as `R\'etainer`.
-This does not apply to the files, only the array in the script.
+If your characters or retainers have a `'` in their name, it needs to be escaped with `\`.
+For example, `R'etainer` would be entered into the array as `R\'etainer`.
+This does not apply to the files, only the arrays in the script.

 ### `my_characters`